Niva Bupa

 Niva Bupa Health Insurance Company Limited (Niva Bupa) is an Indian health insurance company, founded in 2008 and headquartered in New Delhi.
-It is a joint venture between Indian private equity firm True North, and the UK based healthcare services company Bupa.
+It is a subsidiary of UK-based health insurance and healthcare company Bupa.
 The company is regulated by the Insurance Regulatory and Development Authority of India (IRDAI).

-History and overview
+History

-Niva Bupa Health Insurance was founded in 2008 as a joint venture between Max India and Bupa and started operations in 2010.
+The company was founded as Max Bupa Health Insurance in 2008 as a 74:26 joint venture between Max India and Bupa, with operations starting in 2010.
+It distributed its policies through its agents and bancassurance partners.

-In Jun 2011, it integrated with Insurance Regulatory and Development Authority's Integrated Grievance Management System in real-time, which made the company the first health insurance company in India to have such a system.

-In April 2019, the company launched 'AnyTimeHealth (ATH)' machines that allow customers to buy health insurance cover in a few seconds.
+In 2015, Bupa increased its stake in the company to 49%, after acquiring a 23% stake from Max India for ₹191 crore.

-In February 2019, Max India's entire 51 per cent stake was acquired by Fettle Tone LLP, an affiliate of private equity firm True North for ₹1010 crore.
-It distributes its policies through its agency force and bancassurance partners HDFC Bank, SBI Bank, Federal Bank, Axis Bank Karur Vysya Bank, Bank of Baroda, Indian Bank and IDBI Bank.
+In February 2019, Max India's entire 51% stake was acquired by Fettle Tone LLP, an affiliate of Indian private equity firm True North, for ₹510 crore.

+In 2023, True North announced that it would sell a 20% stake in the company to Bupa for ₹2700 crore, making Bupa the majority shareholder at 63%.

+In November 2024, Niva Bupa went public with an initial public offering and listed on the NSE and BSE, with Bupa continuing as the sole promoter after the IPO with an ownership of over 55%.

 Violations

-Insurance Regulatory and Development Authority of India (IRDAI) has imposed penalty totaling Rs.20 lakh on Niva Bupa formerly known as Max Bupa Health Insurance Company Ltd. for four violations, one of which pertains to timelines for settling claims.
+In 2016, the IRDAI imposed a penalty of ₹20 lakh on the company for four violations, one of which pertained to timelines for settling claims.